The ovarian hormones estradiol and progesterone are highly beneficial for general health, and the only way to make them is with regular ovulation.

 Benefits of ovulation

-Every monthly dose of estradiol promotes muscle gain, insulin sensitivity, and the long-term health of the brain, bones, and cardiovascular system.
+Every monthly dose of estradiol promotes healthier muscle, brain, bones, and cardiovascular system.

-Every monthly dose of progesterone reduces inflammation, regulates immune function, and supports the thyroid, brain, bones, and breast tissue.
+Every monthly dose of progesterone reduces inflammation, regulates immune function, and supports the thyroid, brain, bones, and breasts.

-According to Canadian endocrinology professor Jerilynn Prior, “Women benefit from 35 to 40 years of ovulatory cycles, not just for fertility but also to prevent osteoporosis, stroke, dementia, heart disease, and breast cancer.”
-In that sense, every ovulation is like a monthly deposit into the bank account of long-term health.
+Together, these ovarian hormones provide short-term resilience and long-term metabolic reserve.
+In the words of Canadian endocrinology professor Jerilynn Prior, “Women benefit from 35 to 40 years of ovulatory cycles, not just for fertility but also to prevent osteoporosis, stroke, dementia, heart disease, and breast cancer.”

-For Professor Prior, ovulatory cycles are a “creator of good health.”
-They’re also an “indicator of good health” because when we’re healthy, ovulation arrives smoothly and regularly.
-When we’re unhealthy in some way, the lack of ovulation can tell the story.
+In that sense, regular ovulation is a creator of good health.
+It’s also an indicator because when we’re healthy, ovulation arrives smoothly and regularly.
+But when we’re unhealthy in some way, the resulting lack of ovulation can tell the story.

 The American College of Obstetricians and Gynecologists (ACOG) agrees.
 In 2015, together with the American Academy of Pediatrics, they quietly issued a radical statement called Menstruation in Girls and Adolescents: Using the Menstrual Cycle as a Vital Sign.
 In it, they state that doctors should always ask patients about menstruation and advise girls to chart their cycles.
 By doing so, they say, “doctors will demonstrate to patients that menstruation is an important reflection of their overall health.”